 Product Perspective

-The FAC software will be a new self-contained application comprised of three primary components the user interface (UI), game engine (GE), and artificial intelligence engine (AIE).
-Of these, the UI is comprised of two sub-components the game board (GB), and thirty-two game pieces (GP), which player(s) use during the course of a game.
+The FAC software will be a new self-contained application comprised of three primary components: the user interface (UI), game engine (GE), and artificial intelligence engine (AIE).
+Of these, the UI is comprised of two sub-components: the game board (GB), and thirty-two game pieces (GP), which player(s) use during the course of a game.
 The general relationship between each major component and sub-components can be seen in figure 1.

 In the process of a user interacting with the FAC software, a constant interfacing between the UI, GE, and AIE occurs.
 When a user interacts with the GB this interaction is handled by the GE, which depending on the game mode may make calls to the AIE for a randomized move representing the game move (GM) of the computer.
 In the event of a user. vs. user game the GE will initiate no calls to the AIE.